napari/island-dispatch/source/blog/triangulation_summary.md

 When try it on edge triangulation it shows that Rust version is slightly faster than C++ one having memory safety.
 This change may be connected with mentioned above problem with array creation in Cython.
 But even same performance with memory safety is a big win.
 Especially when we meet memory problems in C++ code because of floating point errors.
+Current error is much more readable than segmentation fault.